kenlasko/k8s/manifests/system/sealed-secrets/README.md

+> [!WARNING]
+> Sealed Secrets has been deprecated in favour of [External Secrets Operator](/manifests/system/external-secrets).
+ESO makes it much simpler to manage large number of secrets.
+I used to dread having to change any secrets due to the work involved.
+ESO makes it much simpler.

 # Introduction
 To prevent secret leakage since the entire cluster configuration is on Github, I use [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) to safely encrypt my secrets so they can be openly shared on Github.